tock/tock/doc/reference/trd-appid.md

 The `SHA512` type has a data length of 64 bytes.
 It contains a 512-bit (64 byte) SHA512 hash of the application binary.

-`TbfFooterV2Credentials` type follow the compiled app binary in a TBF object.
-If a `TbfFooterV2Credentials` footer includes a cryptographic hash, signature, or other value to check the integrity of a process binary, the computation of this value MUST include the complete TBF Header and the compiled app binary.

-Integrity values MUST be computed over the TBF Header and Userspace Binary, from the start of the TBF object until `binary_end_offset`.
+`TbfFooterV2Credentials` follow the compiled app binary in a TBF object.
+If a `TbfFooterV2Credentials` footer includes a cryptographic hash, signature, or other value to check the integrity of a process binary, this vlaue MUST be computed over the TBF Header and Userspace Binary, from the start of the TBF object until `binary_end_offset`.
 Computing an integrity value in a Credentials Footer MUST NOT include the contents of Footers.
 If new metadata